tothbalazs0920/expressionLanguage/README.md

 ﻿Expressions
 =======
+This language is an extension of Expressions.
+This was an assignment for the course Programming language Concepts and Implementations at ITU.

 **Expressions** is an educational tool for teaching lexers, parsers, and compilers used at the IT University of Copenhagen.